Lawrence County Board of Education

 By Sarah Gauze

-(July 26, 2023) The Lawrence County Board of Education held its regular meeting at Lawrence County High School in the library on July 17, 2023, at 6:00 PM.
-Board members Jim See (Chairman), Maddlene Roberts (Vice Chair), Garnett Skaggs, Barbara Robinson, and Susie Rice were all present in person.
+The Lawrence County Board of Education held its regular meeting at Lawrence County High School in the library on July 17, 2023, at 6:00 PM.
+Board members Jim See (Chairman), Maddlene Roberts (Vice Chair), Barbara Robinson, and Susie Rice were all present in person.
+Ms. Garnett Skaggs was excused from the meeting, so she could attend a memorial service for a family member.

 The meeting was called to order by Mr. See.
 The first order of business was to approve the agenda, as presented.
-A moment of silence was held for Ms. Mary Lois Butler, who recently passed away.
-Ms. Butler had previously taught fourth grade at Fallsburg Elementary School.
+A moment of silence was held in honor of Mr. William Luther Hardin, who recently passed away.
+Mr. Hardin had previously been a past LC Board of Education member.
+Ms. Ronda Colvin remembered Mr. Hardin as always being kind and dedicated to our community.

 In communications, Dr. Fletcher gave the Superintendent’s update.